 This modern world has at its disposal an impressive array of techniques and methods in which to promote deception.
 It can effectively promote how "real" Santa Claus is and how "good" it is to participate in the trappings of Christmas.
 The pressure to conform can come from the media (e.g. TV, radio, newspapers, books, magazines, the Internet, etc.), entertainment (movies, plays, games, etc.), family, friends, church, the workplace, stores and even schools to name a few.

 If a child is about five years old or less (e.g. before they start school) they will not understand explanations for not keeping Christmas, such as its obvious non-Christian origins that pre-date the birth of Jesus.
 They will not be able to grasp why St. Nick does not exist no matter how it is explained to them.
 My advice for handling whether he is alive with someone so young is, for now, to avoid bringing up the subject.
 If you do not keep Christmas out of conscience toward God, you would do well to keep up the practice.

 What does all this mean concerning telling your kids the TRUTH about Santa instead of lying to them (which you do not want them to do to YOU)?
 Children, even at an early age, are exposed to a whole host of characters that look, speak and act just like humans but are creations of someone's imagination.
 Whether in Internet games, educational software used in schools, cartoons, movies, even in story or coloring books, kids of school age are usually very familiar with interacting with countless fictional (pretend) people.

 Explain to your children that just like their favorite Disney character (Cinderella, Tinkerbell, etc.), or cartoon character, or the people in their favorite electronic game, Santa is not real.
 Tell them he is a make-believe individual created by some humans for the enjoyment of others like themselves.
-Assure them that seeing someone dressed up like him in a store does not mean he is literally alive, any more than shaking hands with someone made to look like Mickey Mouse means that character is alive.
+Assure them that seeing someone dressed up like him in a store does not mean he is literally alive.